 Full disclosure: This post contains affiliate links. ?

-One of the best ways (besides speaking) to learn Spanish words and grammar is to read Spanish.
+And one of the best ways (besides speaking) to learn Spanish words and grammar is to read in Spanish.
 The problem?
 Textbooks are too basic (or too boring!), while novels are difficult for beginners.

 As long as you know a few basic Spanish phrases, then you’re ready to dig in.

 This article includes Spanish reading resources in several categories: